-- 1. In the Library Tree select the library directory to which the newly created directory should belong. - 2.
+- 1. On the elements list select the library directory to which the newly created directory should belong. - 2.
 From the popup menu select the New directory function....
 Alternatively, the toolbar button 🖨 or main menu options can be used. - 3.
 In the New Directory Wizard enter name and description for the new directory.
 Press Finish button to create the directory.